reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ## Examining the training data distribution

-NOTE: This section contains a bunch of statements not backed up by anything but my intuition on how deep learning works.
-My intuition is often wrong and these statements should be considered speculation.
-Please let me know in the comments if you find anything you disagree with.
+> NOTE: This section contains a bunch of statements not backed up by anything but intuition and these statements should be considered speculation.
+Please let me know in the comments if you find anything you disagree with, I'm excited to learn.

 Something that intrigued me in [Saxton et. al.][mathematics_dataset_paper]'s paper was how high a baseline transformer scored on probability tasks (~0.77 and ~0.73), given that working these out are a multi-step process.
 How could basic pattern-matching score so highly on such a task?
 Is mere perception enough to figure out something like the probability product rule, on such a generic architecture without any prior knowledge of numbers or probability?

-While working on the project, I noticed something odd about the training set.
-I'd see the same answers over and over for different questions, and realized that even though care was taken to make sure questions are unique, the distribution of answers might be skewed towards certain values.
+To explain this, first notice that although questions are unique, a lot of them will share the same answers.
+For example, `Calculate prob of sequence aad from abcda`, `Calculate prob of sequence bbz from zbbmn`, and `Calculate prob of sequence rpr from {r: 2, p: 1, x:2}` all lead to the same answer.

 Doing a bit of analysis on training set *questions*, we find that out of 1 million samples each, `swr_p_level_set` and `swr_p_sequence` have 977179 and 978045 unique questions, respectively.
-This seems okay, as duplicates are limited to <3% of the training set.
+This seems okay, as duplicates are limited to <3% of the training set and the distribution over questions appears fairly uniform.

-Doing analysis on training set *answers* reveals that out of 1 million samples, `swr_p_level_set` and `swr_p_sequence` have 1458 and 1865 unique answers, respectively.
+On the other hand, doing analysis on training set *answers* reveals that out of 1 million samples, `swr_p_level_set` and `swr_p_sequence` have 1458 and 1865 unique answers, respectively.

 Counting the number of samples that share the most common answers reveals even more imbalance.
 ```